Tesla stands by safety claims despite U.S. probes, subpoenas over crashes

 It was unclear from the documents whether Autopilot was engaged.

-Tesla shares were up 1 percent on Wednesday afternoon at $232.90.
+Tesla shares were up about 1 percent on Wednesday afternoon at $232.92.

 Additional reporting by Sathvik N in Bengaluru, Ben Klayman in Detroit and David Shepardson in Washington; Editing by David Gregorio, Bernard Orr and Saumyadeb Chakrabarty